costrojs/costrojs.github.io/docs/component.md

 }
 ```

-## Update the view
+## State changes

 Updating the view manually during state changes is much faster than using a virtual DOM with diff algorithms.
+The following example shows how to update the DOM on the `afterRender` event.

 ```js title="src/components/clock.js"
 class Clock extends Component {